 In the Pacific Northwest, the little brown bat is one of the most common species of bats.
 Small in stature (as their name suggests), little brown bats grow up to 3 ¾ inches long with a wingspan of 8 to 11 inches.
-This type of bat has tan to dark brown fur with hints of gray, leathery wings, round black ears, and brown noses.
+This type of bat has fur that ranges from tan to dark brown fur with hints of gray, leathery wings, round black ears, and a brown nose.

 Why do I have a bat problem?

 If your property provides food and water sources, bats are likely to show up.
-Trees, shrubs, vegetation, gardens, pools, ponds, and bird baths all attract insects which in turn attracts bats that feed on them.
+Trees, shrubs, vegetation, gardens, pools, ponds, and birdbaths all attract insects which in turn attract the bats that feed on them.
 Bats also have a tendency to roost on homes, garages, barns, and other buildings.
 Bat infestations are common in attics, chimneys, under roof eaves, and behind shutters and loose roof shingles.
 Here in Central Washington, we find bats are also highly attracted to metal roofs.

 How do I know if bats are in my house?